By Alexa Chipman September 4, 2017

 Sonoma Portworks made a name for itself in Petaluma with their tiny industrial tasting room in Foundry Wharf, a short walk from downtown and the waterfront.
 The area has come alive in the last few years, with farm-to-table restaurants and “Theatre District” shops.

 Bill Reading founded Portworks, after experimenting with blending flavor essences directly into the wine, like chocolate and hazelnut, creating their signature DECO and DUET ports.
-The line quickly expanded and now includes the rocket fuel level grappas, which have such a kick to them that they are offered in tiny one sip cups, rather than a glass, and will leave your eyes watering after their tasty but intense flavor.
+The line quickly expanded and now includes rocket fuel level grappas, which have such a kick to them that they are offered in tiny one sip cups, rather than a glass, and will leave your eyes watering after their tasty but intense flavor.
 Their Sonomic offerings are closer to vinegar and marvelous to cook with, using muscat and cabernet sauvignon bases.

-Sourced from grapes in Clarksburg, near Sacramento, the soil is rich from the river delta meandering through, with sunny weather for an extended growing season that is perfect for late harvest grapes that sweet after dinner wines need.
+Sourced from grapes in Clarksburg, near Sacramento, the soil is rich from the river delta meandering through, with sunny weather for an extended growing season that is perfect for late harvest grapes that create sweet after dinner wines.
 The Heringer Family vineyards are sustainably farmed with crop rotation of native plants between the vines.
 Grapes are hand picked and sorted for Portworks to ensure the best selection.

 ARIS Petite Verdot (2013)

 A mildly almond aroma continues into an earthy nut and cherry mix with a deep chalky port.

 ARIS Petite Sirah (2011)

 Fruit forward with a plum and black cherry aroma, its sweet, ripe plum flavors are luscious on the senses.